vlad-sensei/darknet/noxnettest/README.txt

 To run any systemtest, make sure you are running on a UNIX system and have python installed.

+IMPORTANT!
+You must also change the path in file 'build_src_path.txt' to match your src folder in build path.

 To run a test, navigate to the test folder in a terminal and type
 	'python <filename>'
 where <filename> is replaced with the testfile you want to run.